wptrainingteam/content-editor-overview/README.md

 ## Prerequisite Skills

-You will be better equipped to work through this lesson if you have experience in and familiarity with:
+Participants will get the most from this lesson if they have familiarity with:

 *   Ability to use a general text editor
 *   Interest in creating and formatting web content